Tarrant County · Owner Guide

 That's a personal bet on when rates will drop and how much prices might move in the meantime.
 Neither is predictable.
 If the payment works today and the house makes sense, waiting for a rate drop is not automatically the smarter move.

-Start with total monthly payment — principal, interest, property taxes, insurance, and HOA.
+Start with total monthly payment: principal, interest, property taxes, insurance, and HOA.
 If that number is in a range that doesn't leave your emergency fund empty and doesn't break your monthly budget, you're likely in a workable position.

 Rent vs. buy depends on how long you're staying, what you'd pay in rent versus total ownership costs, and whether you have stability in your income and plans.
-There's no universal answer — the math is different for every situation.
+There's no universal answer.
+The math is different for every situation.

-The median sale price in 76179 is around $327,000 as of March 2026, with an average of 66 days on market.
+The median sale price in 76179 is around $357,000 as of June 2026 (RentCast), with an average of around 53 days on market.
 It's a slower market than 2021-2022, which gives buyers more time and more leverage than they had then.

 Buying in 76179?
 See the 76179 Real Estate GuideNear Eagle Mountain Lake?
 See the Eagle Mountain Lake Real Estate Guide